 If the victim dies in the accident, the claim becomes a wrongful death claim.
 If the victim is an adult, the spouse normally files the claim.
-Depending on the circumstances(who the survivors are), the children, parents or even the personal representative of the victim’s estate can file a wrongful death lawsuit.
+Depending on the circumstances(who the survivors are), the children, parents, or even the personal representative of the victim’s estate can file a wrongful death lawsuit.

 Who should be the defendant if the accident was caused by a malfunctioning auto part?

 It depends.
 If the part malfunctioned due to faulty maintenance, then whoever was responsible for maintaining the vehicle should be the defendant.
-If the part was itself defective and unreasonably dangerous, you could file a products liability claim against the manufacturer or distributor of the part.
+If the part was itself defective and unreasonably dangerous, you could file a product liability claim against the manufacturer or distributor of the part.

 Am I eligible for punitive damages?

 Most victims are not eligible for punitive damages, although some are.
-To win punitive damages, you must prove by “clear and convincing evidence” that the defendant acted with malice, fraud, willful misconduct, wantonness, oppression or similar intent.
+To win punitive damages, you must prove by “clear and convincing evidence” that the defendant acted with malice, fraud, willful misconduct, wantonness, oppression, or similar intent.
 A “road rage” incident in which the defendant intentionally rammed you might qualify, for example.
 Punitive damages are awarded in addition to compensatory damages.

 How long do I have to file a lawsuit?